gem5/website/_posts/2020-05-03-season-of-docs.md

 gem5 project.

-Tangentially to this, our project regularly has new contributors, many of who need educated on how to follow our contribution procedures.
+Tangentially to this, our project regularly has new contributors, many of whom need taught how to follow our contribution procedures.
 Typically we direct wannabe contributors to our [contribution guidelines]( http://www.gem5.org/contributing) and our [CONTRIBUTION.md]( https://gem5.googlesource.com/public/gem5/+/refs/heads/master/CONTRIBUTING.md) document.
 As with our Learning gem5 documentation, we would like this